An Introduction to Geometric Topology: Introduction

 We fix $m',l'$ as generators for $\pi_1(T)$.
 We defined in Section \ref{generalized:DF:subsection} the generalised Dehn surgery invariant $(p,q) = d(w)$ for every non-complete solution $w\in R \setminus \{w_0\}$.
 This gives a continuous map

-that sends $w_0$ to $\infty$. \begin{prop} The image $d(R)$ contains the coloured region shown in Fig.~\ref{figure8_R:fig}-(right). \end{prop} \begin{proof} The domain $R$ is an open disc and its abstract closure $\bar R$ is homeomorphic to the closed disc.
-We show that $d$ extends to a continuous map $\bar R \to S^2$ which sends $\partial R$ to the almost-rectangle shown in Fig.~\ref{figure8_R:fig}.
+that sends $w_0$ to $\infty$. \begin{prop} The image $d(R)$ contains the coloured region shown in Figure \ref{figure8_R:fig}-(right). \end{prop} \begin{proof} The domain $R$ is an open disc and its abstract closure $\bar R$ is homeomorphic to the closed disc.
+We show that $d$ extends to a continuous map $\bar R \to S^2$ which sends $\partial R$ to the almost-rectangle shown in Figure \ref{figure8_R:fig}.

 The invariants $d(w) = (p,q)$ are such that

 The region $R$ has two involutions (determined in fact by isometries of $M$): \begin{itemize} \item the involution $\tau(w) = z = \frac{1 \pm \sqrt{1-\frac 4{w(1-w)}}}{2}$.
 This involution sends $\mu(m)$ to $\mu(m)^{-1} = \mu(m^{-1})$, hence $d(\tau(w)) = -d(w)$; \item the involution $\sigma(w) = \overline{1-w}$: using (\ref{mlp:eqn}) we get $d(\sigma(w)) = \overline{d(w)}$. \end{itemize} Now we note that when $w$ tends to a point in the line $l_+ = [1, +\infty]$ then $z$ tends to a point in $l_- = [-\infty,0]$.
 Therefore the argument of $w,z,1-z$ tends respectively to $0, \pi, 0$.
 Equation (\ref{pq:eqn}) implies that $q \to 1$.